 Boondocking Is Still Very Safe

 RV boondockers rarely invade other people’s rigs and commit acts of violence.
 Almost all of them are quiet people who love solitude.
-It’s often outsiders who venture into a remote area, see an RV set up, get curious about it, that feel encouraged to trespass, poke around, or create a nuisance.
+Most troublemakers don’t venture into the woods or the desert looking for opportunity, they stick to populated areas.

 Can I Shoot My Gun on Open, Public Land?